Delivery is the greatest hurdle in modern retail. The same is true when you sell products online.

 But the biggest downside to using dedicated providers is that it erodes your margins over time.

-It allows you to offer free delivery or same-day delivery without losing service quality, which is useful in an age where you have to know how to compete with Amazon, Alibaba, or eBay.
+It allows you to offer free delivery or same-day delivery without losing service quality, which is useful in an age where you have to know how to compete with Amazon delivery, Walmart, Alibaba, or eBay.

 Likewise, it also provides other benefits which might make it enticing for you, such as:

-Here’s a complete guide about the advantages (and disadvantages) of operating an internal vs. external fleet, if you want to know more.
+Here’s a complete guide about the advantages (and disadvantages) of operating an internal vs external delivery fleet, if you want to know more.